by

 Education cannot occur without a context for teaching and learning.
 The context for education is much broader than the schools.
 For example, education occurs in the context of the home, where some of what is learned may not be necessarily good.
 But nothing in the definition of education says it has to be good.
 Another context for education is found in our inner cities where youth organizations such as the Boy's Club, Girl's Club, YMCA, and YWCA are providing valuable learning experiences for youngsters from destitute families, broken families, or no families.
 Staff working in these organizations may not consider themselves educators, but they are.
 And the youngsters who go to these youth organizations do so voluntarily.
 They want to be there; in some cases they have to earn their way in by getting off drugs.
 These youth organizations are one example of restructured "schools"; they clearly are an educational system, one quite different from the public school system.

 Education occurs in an environment consisting of the surrounding community and its culture.
 The environment surrounding the educational system operated by the inner-city youth organizations can be quite depressing.
-Streets are unsafe, parents are often gone when their children return home, siblings may be drunk or drugged, and pushers drive Mercedes.
+Streets are unsafe, parents are often gone when their children return home, siblings may be drunk or drugged, and homeless people live in tents.
 This is a grim environment in which the youth organization educational systems operate, but an environment nonetheless.
 There is a grim environment, too, in some of the homes in wealthy suburban areas, where the needs of children are ignored, where consumption becomes the most important thing in life, and where success means earning lots of money.
 There are, of course, healthy environments in the inner cities, in the suburbs, and in rural areas, where parents care about their children and their futures and where a lot of good nurturing is occurring outside of school.

 (Note: see formal descriptions of teaching, learning, content, contexts, and education on the Educology Website).